joshua-currie/LSQ-Frontend/README.md

 Joshua Currie - LSQ SWE Intern Take Home Assessment

-NOTE: This assessment consists of two repositories, one for front and and one for backend.
+NOTE: This assessment consists of two repositories, one for frontend and one for backend.

 This is the FRONTEND repository.
 The BACKEND repository can be found here.